maxvonage/nexmo-developer/_tutorials/en/neru/dialer/outbound-call-route.md

                 [
                     {
                         action: 'talk',
-                        text: "Hi!
-This is a call made by the Voice API and NeRu", }
+                        text: 'Hi!
+This is a call made by the Voice API and NeRu', }
                 ]
             )